European Central Bank signals faster money-printing to keep lid on yields

 It cannot appear to micro-manage bond yields, since that would tie its hands in the future and invite accusations it is shielding governments from market forces.

 Policymakers are also careful not to overstate the rise in yields, which are still low by most standards.
-The German yield curve, the benchmark for the 19-country bloc, is still in negative territory out to 20 years.
+The German yield curve, the benchmark for the 19-country bloc, still in negative territory up to 20 years.

+German 10-year yields are only about 30 basis points higher since the start of the year and spreads between German and peripheral bonds are broadly steady.

+But the ECB also needs to reassure investors, who have started to doubt its commitment after bond purchase volumes actually decreased in the last two weeks, confounding expectations it will use its much-emphasised "flexibility" to run up market activity.

+Firepower will not be an issue, as the bank still has a 1 trillion euro quota to buy bonds through next March, so the question is how the ECB will use its flexibility.

+Another hurdle for Lagarde will be to explain what specific measures the bank will look at when guiding markets.
+ECB chief economist Philip Lane pointed to the GDP-weighted sovereign yield curve and overnight indexed swaps but other policymakers specified different measures.

-With Thursday's decision, the ECB's key rate stayed at a record low -0.5%.
-The total envelope for the Pandemic Emergency Purchase Programme was also unchanged at 1.85 trillion euros.
+With Thursday's decision, the ECB's key rate is expected to stay at a record low -0.5%.
+The total envelope for the Pandemic Emergency Purchase Programme is also seen unchanged at 1.85 trillion euros.

 Dear Reader,